vue-macros/vue-macros-cli/README.md

-# vue-macros-sg
+# vue-macros-cli

-vue-macros-sg is a cli for rewriting at vue macros powered by ast-grep.
+vue-macros-cli is a cli for rewriting at vue macros powered by ast-grep.

 ## Support vue macros